latetedemelon/viscal/README.md

 ## Options

 1. **Calendar ID**: Specifies the calendar to be synced with the Google Sheets document.
-By default, it is set to 'primary', which corresponds to the user's primary Google Calendar.
 2. **Start Date**: Sets the start date for the range of events to be fetched from the Google Calendar.
-The default value is '2023-01-01'.
 3. **End Date**: Sets the end date for the range of events to be fetched from the Google Calendar.
-The default value is '2023-12-31'.
 4. **Search Query**: Allows users to filter events by a specific search term or phrase.
 Only events containing the specified query will be imported into the Google Sheets document.
-The default value is an empty string, which means that no filter will be applied.
 5. **Filter Variable**: This can be used to implement custom filtering logic based on specific event properties.
-The `eventMatchesFilter()` function in the script can be modified to implement the desired filter logic.
-By default, it returns true for all events, meaning no filtering is applied.
 6. **Sync Fields**: This setting specifies the event properties to be synced between the Google Calendar and the Google Sheets document.
-The default value is 'calendarId,eventId,title,start,end,location,description,busyStatus,ColorId'.
-Users can add or remove properties as needed.

 To modify the configuration settings, simply change the value in the second column of the corresponding row in the `Options` sheet.
-After making the necessary changes, run the `refreshSheet()` function to update the `Google Calendar` sheet based on the new settings.
+After making the necessary changes, `Refresh` under the `Google Calendar Sync` menu to update the `Google Calendar` sheet based on the new settings.

 ## Limitations